Rich, creamy, and full of flavor, this Keto Instant Pot Crack Chicken Recipe is sure to be a favorite family dinner.

-If you have cooked chicken in your fridge just waiting to be used up, we have good news for you!
+If you have cooked chicken in your fridge just waiting to used, we have good news for you!
 Leftover chicken works great for making Crack Chicken.
 If using an Instant Pot, keep the chicken breasts whole if possible (don’t pre-shred them), and decrease the cooking time to 5 minutes (for a total of 5 minutes on Manual High Pressure).

 How to Make Crack Chicken in a Slow Cooker or Crock Pot